mikenewbuild/mikefallows/posts/handling-dark-mode-in-html-emails.md

 - email

 ---
 Recently I needed to customise a HTML email template written in [Pug](https://pugjs.org/).
-This was my first time using Pug and I was pleasantly surprised to find it intuitive and offering a few useful features to help organise some of your HTML into reusable components.
-Its terse syntax is also useful for email templates, as supporting current email clients (even in 2022!) means than you still need to work with deeply nested tables to achieve even the simplest of layouts.
+This was my first time using Pug and I was pleasantly surprised to find it intuitive and with a few useful features to help organise some reusable components.
+Its terse syntax is also handy for email templates, as supporting current email clients (even in 2022!) means than you still need to work with deeply nested tables to achieve even the simplest of layouts.

-Although CSS support in email is improving, you still need to account for a range of mail clients that are hard to test, so resources like [Can I email...](https://www.caniemail.com/) are invaluable to speed up the process of identifying which features are supported.
-For example, SVG support would make handling dark mode much easier by using a single image and defining the colours in CSS.
+Although CSS support in email is improving, there are a range of mail clients that are hard to test, so resources like [Can I email...](https://www.caniemail.com/) are invaluable in helping identify which features are widely supported.
+For example, my first though was to use SVG and defining the colours in CSS.
 Unfortunately, the support at this point is still lacking, so it does require creating multiple versions of images that you need inverting for your design.

-I've noticed that some email clients (particulalry on mobile), will do their best to apply a dark theme to emails, and sometimes the results can be less than satisfactory.
+I've noticed that some email clients (particularly on mobile), will do their best to apply a dark theme to emails, and sometimes the results can be less than satisfactory.
 In this case, the company's branding was monochrome, so it afforded me an opportunity to easily adopt a dark mode alternative as the colour scheme was so simple.

 ## Declaring dark mode support